 When patients see comfort with minimum disruption in their routine, it creates value by using these portals, increasing their engagement.

-Optimize portal experience for mobile users
+Optimize portal for mobile users

 The majority of the patients use mobile phones to access digital tools.
 If your portal format is not mobile-friendly, opening takes time and has no zoom-in option, it needs to be optimized.